ClickCease

 • Wholesale — 2.9 incidents

-Some common workplace injuries are caused by repetitive motion, exposure to unsafe chemicals, trip and fall accidents, muscle strain, collisions, and broken bones.
-The injuries experienced by workers will vary widely depending on their industry.
-No matter the situation, a lawyer help injured workers pursue the benefits they need.
+Common workplace injuries include repetitive motion, chemical exposure, trips, strains, collisions, and fractures.
+The injuries experienced by workers will vary widely depending on their personal injury and their industry.
+No matter the situation, a lawyer helps injured workers pursue the benefits they need.

 If you are filing a Kentucky Workers’ Compensation claim, most doctors will be acceptable to your Workers’ Compensation plan so long as the doctor is reasonably close to your home or work.
 The best thing you can do is call the doctor’s office ahead of the appointment, give them your Workers’ Compensation claim number and the adjuster’s phone number, and ask them to get pre-approval for the appointment.